lindsaynchan/hb_fellowship_final_project/README.md

 Contains unit and integration tests for entire app.

-#### favoriteslist.js and showpage.js
+#### static directory

-Contains Angular routes for user profile and show pages.
+Contains .js files that contain AngularJS routes for user profile and show pages, seed data files, html pages that use AngularJS, and image files.

+#### templates directory

+Contains the html files that do not use AngularJS.

 ___